tikibeni/owasp/doc/report.md

 *Description:* The secret key used in production is not protected in any way and this repository is public.
 Also, if this application would be running in development, the debug-mode is left on.
 The debug-mode could enable the visibility of private information for example through console logs.
+In addition, debug-mode will consume much more memory on a production server.

 *Fix:* Remove the secret key from the version control and start using some library, which handles environmental variables, such as [dotenv](https://pypi.org/project/python-dotenv/).
 Also disable debug-mode in production and leave